Professor Gordon Dougan FMedSci FRS

 Underpinning Gordon’s research is his dedication to delivering improved vaccines for the developing world, especially those designed to boost the immune response of the mucous membranes that line the gastrointestinal tract.
 His peers recognised his leadership in research and clinical trials when, in 2014, they named him amongst the top ten most influential people in the vaccine field.

 Having spent his early career in the pharmaceutical industry, Gordon now heads the Microbial Pathogenesis group at the Wellcome Trust Sanger Institute.
 He remains an adviser to industry and to global agencies such as the World Health Organization (WHO), and has spun out a number of companies.

-Chair, University of Cambridge, Centre for the Study of Existential Risk
+Chair, University of Cambridge, Department of Chemistry

 Interests and expertise